- Recognize the purpose of lock and tag procedures

-Locks serve as barriers to keep equipment from starting up and causing harm to someone who may be working on that piece of machinery.
+Locks serve as barriers to keep equipment from starting up and injuring someone who may be working on that piece of machinery.
 They must hold the energy isolating devices in a “safe” or “off” position.
+Locks used for isolating energy sources are required to be dedicated, marked, and not used for any other purpose.
 Locks should be inspected to ensure they are standardized and durable.

 Each lock must be keyed differently so no more than one person’s key will open it.
-If a combination lock is used, only the person placing the lock must know the combination to open it.
-Locks and tags are placed on equipment for a reason, and should never be ignored or removed by anyone other than the individual who placed them.
+Locks and tags must never be ignored or removed by anyone other than the individual who placed them.

-When it is not possible to lock a de-energized energy source, only a tag may be used.
-Tags without locks should be treated as if they were locks.
+When it is not possible to lock a de-energized energy source, only a tag may be used, but only if there is another way to ensure that no one can accidentally energize the system.
 The identity of the person who placed the tag must be described on the tag.
 This usually includes the person’s name and contact information, such as a phone number.